 He served as counsel for a non-profit foundation in the acquisition of a site for a $300M research park located in Scottsdale, Arizona.
 The site was formerly a regional shopping center and presented unique issues involving substantial presence of environmental contaminants, title restrictions and hostile neighboring owners.
 Simultaneously, he was negotiating with the City the terms of a long-term, profit-sharing ground lease.

-He is counsel for the owner of property located in downtown Phoenix, Arizona to be developed into an 800,000-1,000,000 square foot office/retail project fueled by incentives under an unsubordinated GPLET Lease and Development, Disposition and Redevelopment Agreement with the City.
+He was counsel for the owner of property located in downtown Phoenix, Arizona to be developed into an 800,000-1,000,000 square foot office/retail project fueled by incentives under an unsubordinated GPLET Lease and Development, Disposition and Redevelopment Agreement with the City.

 Each of the transactions required designing a structure to avoid Arizona's constitutional “gift clause” prohibitions and evaluating the risks of any challenge.